 I like to try new things.
-My focus recently has been on marketing art on Facebook.
+I like to try new things when marketing art on Facebook.
 This includes trying out some of the marketing features that are on offer there.
 Here are some of my thoughts on what works well.
 Please note that I am not an expert, just an artist who has tried out many of the things on offer through Facebook.

 Marketing Art On Facebook